Our Earl soon became more civil to me. He paid good coin for straw to be laid in a corner so that I might have a cleanlie privy.

 Our Earl spent much time in reading and writing.
 I watched him close, though I durst not try his ink and paper.
 I’d found no place to hide my scribblings.

-When I was not required to leap and dance for him, I sat at the window and wished to venture forth.
+When I was not required to leap and dance for him, I sat at the window.
 None troubled me there.

 “We know what you done.
 One of your complices has confessed all.”